 I think it’s safe to say that this warm brown hair with rose gold ends is a hit!

-A beautiful example of what this rosy shade can do for brunettes.
+A beautiful example of what this rose gold shade can do for brunettes.
 Rose gold hair with dark roots like this look great on a thick density with voluminous waves.

-Hesitant to try on a new, bold hair look?
+Hesitant to try on a new, bold look for your black tresses?
 Then having rose gold highlights is for you!

 Not only is it a stunning hairstyle on its own, but wearing these ribbons of warm rose gold is also a great way to explore and see what suits you.